junchao530/ess-site/content/english/events/frosh/catchpatchesclubsfair.md

 ---
 title: "Catch Patches / Clubs Fair"
-description: "Ever wondered how you can get involved on campus?
-Come down to the Club Fair in the Engg Lounge to see the many clubs and teams you can join"
+description: "Ever wondered how you can get involved in Schulich?
+Come down to the Clubs Fair in the Engg Lounge to meet all the ENGG teams and clubs.
+There is always something for someone!"
 location: "Lounge"
 image: "/images/events/2021/frosh/patches.jpg"
 eventdate: "September 7"